MARRIED ALLOWANCE UK: The policy lets some couples share a slice of their annual income tax allowance.

-In some cases you can backdate your claim to include any or all tax years since the 5th of April 2015.
-That could mean a couples tax allowance incentive up to £662 in some cases.
+Note: In some cases you can backdate your claim to include any or all tax years since the 5th of April 2015.
+That could mean a couples tax allowance incentive around £662 in some cases.

 There are specific rules to meet the Marriage Allowance eligibility criteria.
 You will qualify if all these apply to your circumstances: